-(c) Collusion: Where one student has been accused of copying from another, both students should be investigated, and two Concerns of Plagiarism/Academic Irregularities Forms will need to be completed.
-Turnitin matches assignments against each other in the order they were submitted to Turnitin so it cannot ascertain which one of the students copied the other.

-(d) Deadlines: Cases of academic misconduct should be reported to the QAE Department by the programme team within 28 calendar days of the assignment submission date.
+- (c) Collusion: Where one student has been accused of copying from another, both students should be investigated, and two Concerns of Plagiarism/Academic Irregularities Forms will need to be completed.
+Turnitin matches assignments against each other in the order they were submitted to Turnitin so it cannot ascertain which one of the students copied the other. - (d) Deadlines: Cases of academic misconduct should be reported to the QA Department by the programme team within 28 calendar days of the assignment submission date.

-There are 5 stages to the formal part of the investigation which will be processed by the QAE Department in conjunction with relevant colleagues:
+There are 5 stages to the formal part of the investigation which will be processed by the QA Department in conjunction with relevant colleagues:

-QAE Department Level
+QA Department Level

-(a) Stage 1 -The QAE Department will confirm that the required paperwork and evidence have been correctly submitted and will then forward the case to the student for comment within ten working days.
-Once this period has passed, the case moves to Stage 2.

-(b) Stage 2 - The documentation along with the student's response will be sent to the Head of the QAE Department to review within ten working days.
-If there is a conflict of interest, another senior member of academic staff who does not have any previous involvement in the case will act in place of the Head of the QAE Department.
-The Head of QAE, or their appointed alternate, may consult with any key staff involved if necessary.
+- (a) Stage 1 -The QA Department will confirm that the required paperwork and evidence have been correctly submitted and will then forward the case to the student for comment within ten working days.
+Once this period has passed, the case moves to Stage 2. - (b) Stage 2 The documentation along with the student's response will be sent to the Head of the QA Department to review within ten working days.
+If there is a conflict of interest, another senior member of academic staff who does not have any previous involvement in the case will act in place of the Head of the QA Department.
+The Head of QA, or their appointed alternate, may consult with any key staff involved if necessary.
 Once the outcome is confirmed, the case moves to Stage 3.
+The Head of QA may choose to arrange a meeting with the student if it is believed that further information can most easily be gained.
+The meeting will be held informally and will not be adversarial.
+The Head of QA shall not call such a meeting if the academic team has already taken such a measure (see 2.9).

-(c) Stage 3 - The student is informed of the outcome and given 10 calendar days to accept or deny the outcome.
+- (c) Stage 3 The student is informed of the outcome and given 10 calendar days to accept or deny the outcome.
 A non-response will be treated as an acceptance of the outcome.
-If the student disagrees with the outcome, they can request a hearing with the Academic Malpractice Committee (AMP) and the case moves to Stage 4.

-(d) Stage 4 - An Academic Misconduct Panel (AMP) will be convened to hear the case.
-The student will be informed beforehand that the AMP involves a re-investigation of the case, and the original outcome may be upheld or a less/more severe penalty may be applied.

-(e) Stage 5 - The student may ask for a review of the decision under the appeals process in Section 7 below.
+If the student disagrees with the outcome, they can request a hearing with the Academic Malpractice Committee (AMP) and the case moves to Stage 4. - (d) Stage 4 An Academic Misconduct Panel (AMP) will be convened to hear the case.
+The student will be informed beforehand that the AMP involves a re-investigation of the case, and the original outcome may be upheld or a less/more severe penalty may be applied. - (e) Stage 5 The student may ask for a review of the decision under the appeals process in Section 7 below.
 This does not involve a re-investigation of the case and the review will only be permitted on limited grounds as defined in the appeals process below.